 - 1 lb ground pork See Note 1

-- 1 cup Thai basil leaves, roughly chopped regular "Italian" basil leaves are fine, too!
+- 1 cup fresh basil leaves, roughly chopped Thai basil is ideal but regular "Italian" basil leaves are fine, too!

 For the sauce